viniciusmioto/br_collaboration_network/literature/literature.md

 - **Results and conclusions:**
   - Detailed analysis of interdisciplinary collaboration across Brazil's geographic regions and knowledge areas.
   - Found patterns linked to economic disparities and the concentration of research excellence.

-## rodriguez_2010_new_approach_visualization.pdf

-- **Research questions or problems:**
-  - Create visual representations to analyze international scientific collaboration.
-  - Identify the main geographical axes of research output and collaboration intensity.

-- **Approach or methodology:**
-  - Developed a methodology for visualizing international scientific collaboration using indicators of production and impact.
-  - Used Web of Science data and Journal Impact Factors to normalize and calculate impact for visualizations.

-- **Databases or data sources:**
-  - Data from Web of Science (Science Citation Index, Social Sciences Citation Index, Arts & Humanities) for all 2004 documents.
-  - Journal Citation Report (JCR) for Impact Factors.

-- **Results and conclusions:**
-  - Created visual representations to analyze collaboration patterns and their impact.
-  - Suggested that the methodology is valuable for studying collaboration patterns at various levels of aggregation.

 ## wainer_2009_scientific_production.pdf